lazamar/lazamar.github.io/_posts/2024-06-15-haskell-data-compression-with-huffman-codes.md

 ---
 layout: post
 title: Building a data compression utility in Haskell using Huffman codes
+exerpt: We will implement a data compression program in about 150 lines of Haskell.
+It will use Huffman coding and handle arbitrary binary files using constant memory for encoding and decoding.
 city: Póvoa de Varzim, Portugal 🇵🇹
 ---